TheNerdGuyLulu/nighly/README.md

-# Nightly - Lastminute recruitment task
+# Nightly - lastminute.com recruitment task

 The project was created using the React Native CLI bootstrap.